giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 First off we need a copy of the Material Instance file from a team that has metallic layers enabled.

-Here's a list of teams that have the necessary files:
+Here's a list of teams that has the necessary files:
 - Mercedes
 - AstonMartin
 - Williams